Thalmann/DesktopCleaner/README.md

 # DesktopCleaner
-Clean your desktop for the Windows operating system.
+Clean your desktop works only for the Windows operating system.

 #### What you need:
-* Python 2.7 installed
+* Python 2.7

 #### How to run DesktopCleaner:
 1. Clone this repo or download the zip